phires/go-guerrilla/README.md

 Releases
 ========

-Current release: 1.5.1 - 4th Nov 2016
+Current release: 1.6.1, tagged on Dec 28, 2019 (Pull requests from #129 to #203)

 Next Planned release: 2.0.0 - TBA

-See our [change log](https://github.com/flashmob/go-guerrilla/wiki/Change-Log) for change and release history
+See our [change log](https://github.com/phires/go-guerrilla/wiki/Change-Log) for change and release history

 Using Nginx as a proxy